 We know that real estate agents are an integral part of their communities and highly invested in the relationships they’ve built with their clients.
 So, don’t forgot that your clients are a powerful part of your community in this challenging time.
 They, too, would love some help and words of support as they navigate their own challenges.

 Once again, a great way for real estate agents to relieve stress is to remind yourself of the power of humanity and human connection.
 So, reach out to your clients and let them know that you can still help find housing, if need be.
-Many of your clients look towards you as a stable source of knowledge and inspiration, so consider starting a newsletter than your clients can use to plan their next housing moves flush with great information about
+Many of your clients look towards you as a stable source of knowledge and inspiration, so consider starting a newsletter than your clients can use to plan their next housing moves.

 However, make sure to wrap whatever marketing activities you decide to progress with in lots of empathy and compassion!
 Start and finish all communications with an expression of the health of your clients and an inquiry about how their family is coping during these challenging tips.